svladykin/ReplicaMap/README.md

 1. Create empty `ops` and `flush` topics according to the instructions above.

 2. Stop all the updates to your existing `data` topic.
-   __This one is very important, otherwise your data may be corrupted or lost or ReplicaMap may have inconsistent state across the clients!!!__
+   __This step is very important, otherwise your data may be corrupted or lost or ReplicaMap may have inconsistent state across the clients!!!__

 3. Alter the `data` topic configuration to meet the requirements above: